 Easy to use and fun to watch the wine pour through, it is a mini decanting system of non-leaded glass.

-The Vinturi Travel is the mini version of the well-known Vinturi which uses two holes in the sides to allow air to enter the funnel as wine is poured through it and down the sides of the plastic funnel tip before entering the glass.
-The size of the travel version makes it easy for you to take it any where you like to enjoy wine.
+Two holes in the sides allow air to enter the funnel as wine is poured through it and down the sides of the plastic funnel tip before entering the glass.
+Its mesh screen catches excess sediment, leaving your wine fresh in flavor and bouquet.